Having a baby in Spain

 Immediately following the birth, the baby's health will be thoroughly assessed based on the Apgar score, which rates the baby's condition with particular focus on heart rate, breathing and reflexes.
 An overall score of between zero and 10 will be given, with 10 being the highest.
 Any concerns about the score will be addressed by the doctor or midwife.
 A score of seven or higher usually indicates that the baby is in good health, but a lower score doesn't necessarily mean there will be any long-term health problems for the newborn.

-Some common duties performed by nurses in other countries, such as supporting new mothers with personal care and feeding, are not done by nurses in Spain.
-Therefore you may wish to arrange help at the hospital from partners, friends or family.
+Some common duties performed by nurses in other countries, such as supporting new mothers with personal care, are not generally done by nurses in Spain, and partners, family or friends are generally required to help.
 You can have one visitor with you throughout your time in hospital, including at night.

 Most mothers leave the maternity hospital within five days, in which time at least two checks on the newborn will have been completed.
 A final examination will include a scan and you will be given an infant record book to track the child’s condition and health appointments until the age of 18.
 The baby will also have a blood test at one week to determine if there are any genetic defects.